Daqaco/ESP8266-WS2811-Big-Clock/Readme.md

 As mentioned above, the case was sourced from Thingiverse at this [link]([Retro 7 Segment Clock (Complete) by parallyze - Thingiverse](https://www.thingiverse.com/thing:3014572))

 It is best to ensure that you have all the parts printed prior to assembly however if you are itching to get started, printing just the base frame is enough.
 This case is intended for WS2812 LED's however some minor modifications to the LED's make it usable with WS2811.
 Each Segment requires 2 strips of LED tape.
 One strip is four sets of LED's long and the second is three sets long, each set is made up of 3 LED's, most tape is marked with cut lines.
 These are soldered together with short pieces of insulated wire.
-Starting at the left side of the centre segment, wrap the four segment tape around the segments moving clockwise, making sure they are fully down between the retaining tabs.
+Starting at the left side of the centre segment, wrap the four segment tape around the segments moving counter clockwise, making sure they are fully down between the retaining tabs.
 You should end up with 3 LED's per clock segment.
-The second piece of LED tape starts where the first finishes and is wrapped counter clockwise with short wires passing to the next digit.
+The second piece of LED tape starts where the first finishes with the connecting wire between the segments and is wrapped counter clockwise with short connecting wires passing to the next digit.
 The first digit is where your wires will exit for connecting to power and ESP8266.

 Each digit is constructed the same way.
-Follow the build instructions on Thingiverse and refer to the image below.
+Follow the build instructions on Thingiverse and refer to the image in this repository.

+The only difference is the colon where you should end up with 2 LED's in one segment and three in the other.
+This makes little difference to the overall brightness of this segment.
+It is best to solder the strips as you go, pulling them away from the case a wee bit to facilitate the soldering.
+This way you can ensure that the connecting wires are the correct length.
+There is little room for bundling up wire.

 ## Code